AndiWeiss/alx-wol/README.md

 In any case 'with kernel x.y' means with several versions of that kernel (e.g. 6.2.1, 6.2.2, 6.2.3 and so on).

+## Problems based on the gcc version

+Starting with kernel version 6.4.13 the ubuntu kernels have been compiled with gcc 13.2.
+It seems that the usage of that compiler is required to get a module compiled, but that gcc version seems not to be available in the ubuntu delivery.

+Because of this alx-wol can't be used with these newer kernels.

+I'm currently working on a new version which checks if the gcc version used to compile the kernel is available on the system and if yes use that gcc version.

+So stay tuned, as soon as I have that running I'll publish it.

 ## Problems found during testing

 The change to kernel 6.3 together with the new ubuntu lead to several